Agora

 The agora (/ˈægərə/; ἀγορά, romanized: agorá, meaning "market" in Modern Greek) was a central public space in ancient Greek city-states.
-It is the best representation of a city-state's response to accommodate the social and political order of the polis.
 The literal meaning of the word "agora" is "gathering place" or "assembly".
 The agora was the center of the athletic, artistic, business, social, spiritual, and political life in the city.
 The Ancient Agora of Athens is the best-known example.

 Origins

-Early in Greek history (13th–4th centuries BC), free-born citizens would gather in the agora for military duty or to hear statements of the ruling king or council.
+Early in Greek history (10th–4th centuries BC), free-born citizens would gather in the agora for military duty or to hear statements of the ruling king or council.
 Later, the agora also served as a marketplace, where merchants kept stalls or shops to sell their goods amid arcades.
 This attracted artisans who built workshops nearby.

 From these twin functions of the agora as a political and a commercial spot came the two Greek verbs ἀγοράζω, agorázō, "I shop", and ἀγορεύω, agoreúō, "I speak in public".

 Ancient Agora of Athens

 The Ancient Agora of Athens was situated beneath the northern slope of the Acropolis.
 The Ancient Agora was the primary meeting ground for Athenians, where members of democracy congregated affairs of the state, where business was conducted, a place to hang out, and watch performers and listen to famous philosophers.
 The importance of the Athenian agora revolved around religion.
-The agora was a very sacred place, in which holiness is laid out in the architecture of the ground upon which it lay upon.
+The agora was a very sacred place, in which holiness is laid out in the architecture of the ground upon which it lay.
 The layout of the agora was centered around the Panathenaic Way, a road that ran through the middle of Athens and to the main gate of the city, Dipylon.
 This road was considered tremendously sacred, serving as a travel route for the Panathenaic festival, which was held in honor of the goddess Athena every four years.
 The agora was also famously known for housing the Temple of Hephaestus, the Greek god of metalworking and craftsmen.
 This temple is still in great condition to this day.
 Other temples priorly standing in the agora include honor for Zeus, Athena, Apollo, and Ares.